-- 17. Every client shall have the right to be informed in advance of the reason(s) for termination of participation in a program, and to be involved in planning for the consequences of that event.
-He/she shall have the right to receive an explanation of the reasons for denial of a service. - 18.
-Every client shall have the right not to be discriminated against in the provision of service on the basis of race, ethnicity, age, color, religion, sex, national origin, gender identity or sexual orientation, pregnancy, genetic information, disability, military or veteran status, HIV infection, asymptomatic or symptomatic AIDS, lifestyle, or inability to pay. - 19.
-Every client shall have the right to know the cost of services. - 20.
-Every client shall be informed of proposed services, treatments, therapies and alternatives. - 21.
-Every client shall have the right to freedom from unnecessary physical restraint or seclusion. - 22.
-Every client shall have the right to be fully informed of all rights and to exercise any and all rights without reprisal in any form including continued and uncompromised access to service.
-He/she has the right to file a grievance and to have oral and written instructions, for filing a grievance.
+(22) Every client shall have the right to be fully informed of all rights and to exercise any and all rights without reprisal in any form including continued and uncompromised access to service.
+The client has the right to file a grievance and to have oral and written instructions for filing a grievance.
 Requests for information regarding filing a grievance shall be submitted to the Client's Rights Officer.
-A copy of the client rights policy and grievance procedure shall be provided to each client during orientation services and can be located in the client reception area.
+A copy of the client rights policy and grievance procedure shall be provided to each client during orientation services and can be found in the client reception area.